-We love this eggplant parmesan recipe with roasted eggplant slices, tomato sauce, parmesan cheese, mozzarella, and a crunchy bread crumb topping.
+We love this easy eggplant parmesan recipe with roasted eggplant slices, tomato sauce, parmesan cheese, mozzarella, and a crunchy bread crumb topping.
 No salting or breading required.
 This eggplant parm is easy to make and is perfect for making in advance.
-Jump to the Eggplant Parmesan Recipe

 We aren’t against the more authentic way to make eggplant parm, but this method is the one we go to the most.
 It’s quicker, easier, tastes amazing, and requires less clean up.
 Let me walk you through how we make it!